bartbutenaers/Node-RED-Tailscale-Tutorial/README.md

-l# Secure Node-RED via Tailscale
+# Secure Node-RED via Tailscale

 I created this repository to share my insights on setting up (free) security for a Node-RED system, more particular based on [Tailscale](https://tailscale.com/).

 After a lot of Node-RED systems had been hacked in 2023-2024, I decided to improve my own Node-RED security setup.
 I especially wanted to get rid of my old port-forwarding setup, since most of the hacked Node-RED systems had a similar setup like mine.
 We will discuss further on why ***port-forwarding should be avoided!***

 This tutorial only teaches you the basics of Tailscale.
-Afterwards I recommend to have a look at the Tailscale documentation (see [here](https://tailscale.com/kb/1017/install)) for more details.
+Afterwards I recommend you to have a look at the Tailscale documentation (see [here](https://tailscale.com/kb/1017/install)) for more details.
 They also offer some video tutorials on YouTube.

 Please read the ***disclaimer*** at the bottom of this readme page, before you get started!

-Thanks to [Julian Knight](https://github.com/TotallyInformation) who devoted a part of his life to help users to keep their Node-RED systems secure.
+Thanks to [Julian Knight](https://github.com/TotallyInformation) who devoted a part of his life helping users to keep their Node-RED systems secure.
 He teached me a lot about security, and was so kind to review this tutorial!
 Have a look at his [website](https://www.totallyinformation.net/) which contains lots of useful articles.

 ## Issues and pull requests
 ***Pull-requests*** are very welcome, to help improving the information in this tutorial.
 That is the only way we can help each other to improve our Node-RED security.
 See the [contributing guide](https://github.com/bartbutenaers/Node-RED-Tailscale-Tutorial/blob/main/docs/contributing.md) how to make changes yourself.